 Now that the major part of the vehicle is sorted, we can go about setting the canopy up to be functional, light weight and easy to use.
 I plan on installing a 150ah AGM, Projecta IDC25 DCDC charger, 200W solar panel, our 55L Evakool Fridge, some Oates drawers, pull out table and somewhere to keep recovery gear and tools.
 The focus will be on simplicity, budget, weight and of course functionality.

-Other than that, we've fitted a HPD catch can, and have a Fuel manager pre filter, Redarc brake controller and ICOM UHF to go in.
+Other than that, we’ve fitted a HPD catch can (since swapped for a Provent 200; check the comparison here – Provent vs HPD), and have a Fuel manager pre filter, Redarc brake controller and ICOM UHF to go in.